01 of 16

 Use a very damp cloth or a beeswax-embedded tack cloth to remove sawdust from the wood pieces.
 When using tack cloth, very gentle.
 If you press too hard, you risk embedding the wood with wax.Continue to 10 of 16 below.

 The three hooks will be attached to the front of the rack, positioned so that each hook rises 1/2-inch above the top of the rack.
 This protrusion is necessary to give the coats and scarves enough room to hook onto.

 Horizontally, the two outer hooks will be positioned inward 1/2-inch from each side.
 The middle hook will be positioned exactly in the center.
 Use the Speed Square to keep the hooks perpendicular to the board.Continue to 11 of 16 below.

 11 of 16

 Screw the Hooks to the Board from the Back

 Turn the rack over, so that the back is facing you.
 Screw the hooks into place, using two 1 1/2-inch brass screws per hook.

-Be sure to create pilot holes for the screws to avoid splitting the wood.Continue to 12 of 16 below.
+With hardwood, always be sure to create pilot holes for the screws to avoid splitting the wood.Continue to 12 of 16 below.

 12 of 16